Avoid a moldy crawl space that could Protect Your Home from a Moldy Crawl Space

 At NSquare, Inc., we provide a professional, on-site inspection of your home, a consultation where we answer any questions you may have, and a written cost quote.
 To get started on your home repairs, contact us by phone or e-mail today!

 What Causes Crawl Space Mold?

 Mold loves dark spaces, unseasoned lumber, and high humidity levels.
-Because your crawl space is warmed by your home above it and the natural warmth of the ground below, it stays at about 50 °-60 ° Fahrenheit all year long.
-Practically speaking, mold spores are everywhere -- no matter how clean your home is.
+Because your crawl space is warmed by your home above it and the natural warmth of the ground below, it creates an ideal environment for mold to grow.

 - A relative humidity level of at least 60%

 Mold can also grow when there's adequate moisture in the air, in the form of humidity.
 This moisture commonly enters a crawl space as water vapor passing through the soil or concrete.
 In this case, concrete will wick water through the ground and release it into the air.

 Aside from the obvious identification of mold in your crawl space, there are other ways that you can detect mold growth.
 The mold can give off a musty smell, which can infiltrate the living areas in your home.